terceranexus6/EEG_precog_agenda/documentation/extra.md

 # Why experimenting on human-machine interaction?

 Human-machine interaction investigation aims to enhance the user experience by creating a more reliable, natural environment for her/him.
-Mark Weisser, "father" of ubiquous computing, in his paper "The Computer for the 21st Cen" said:
+Mark Weisser, "father" of ubiquous computing, in his paper "[The Computer for the 21st Century](https://www.ics.uci.edu/~corps/phaseii/Weiser-Computer21stCentury-SciAm.pdf)" said:

 ```
 The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguish.